Hawaii on a Budget: 20 Money-Saving Tips from a Local Mom

 Think Hawaii has to break the bank?
 Think again.
 After years of island living and hosting mainland friends and family, I have gathered 20 tried-and-true tips to help your family experience the magic of Hawaii without draining your savings account.

-I hear it all the time from friends on the mainland: "We would love to visit Hawaii, but it is just so expensive."
-And I get it.
-When you start pricing out resort hotels, luaus, helicopter tours, and fancy dinners, the numbers add up fast.
-But here is the thing -- I have lived on these islands for years, and I can tell you that the best parts of Hawaii are either free or surprisingly affordable.
-You just have to know where to look and when to go.
+I hear it constantly from friends on the mainland: "We'd love to come to Hawaii, but it's just so expensive."
+I get it.
+Resort hotels, helicopter tours, $40 mai tais - the numbers stack up fast.
+But here's the thing.
+I've lived on these islands for years and I can tell you the best parts of Hawaii are either free or surprisingly cheap.
+You just have to know where to look and when to come.

-My family does not live a resort lifestyle.
-We live a real Hawaii lifestyle -- beach days with musubi from the cooler, hiking through rainforests before the afternoon rain rolls in, and picking up poke from the grocery store deli for dinner.
+My family doesn't live a resort lifestyle.
+We live a real one.
+Beach days with musubi from the cooler, hiking through rainforest before the afternoon rain rolls in, poke from the Foodland deli for dinner.
 And honestly?
-It is a better experience than anything a $600-a-night resort can offer you.
+Better than anything a $600-a-night resort can sell you.

-So here are my 20 best tips for visiting Hawaii on a budget, tested and perfected through years of hosting visiting family and friends who all want the island experience without the island price tag.
+Here are 20 tips, tested over years of hosting friends and family who all want the islands without the island price tag.

 3. Use Points and Miles Strategically